 Recently bought a new Xbox One and cannot wait to dive in?
 Well, we recommend that you do.
 Now that you have a new gaming console to take care of all your weekend gaming urges, what comes next is getting the most out of it.
 Of course, you can take the console as it comes and never delves deeper in the beautiful hub of its settings that allow you to take the visuals up several notches and miss out on all the exquisite features that are inbuilt but initially.
-Or you can take the saner decision to find out exactly what your console offers and get the best out of it.
+Or you can decide to find out exactly what your console offers and get the best out of it.
 Couldn’t agree more?
-Well, then this article might just be tailor-made for you.
+Well, then this article might be tailor-made for you.

 Without further ado, here are the settings you can change to get the best visuals out of your Xbox One.